-2. Occurrence Probabilities, Moments and Percentiles
+Appendix A. Occurrence Probabilities, Moments and Percentiles

-2.1.
+A.1.
 Background

 Knowledge, information, ignorance and uncertainty were discussed in great levels of detail in Chapter 1.
-In the expert-opinion elicitation process, terms, such as uncertainty, probability, unsatisfactory-performances, and median value are commonly used.
+In the expert-opinion elicitation process, terms, such as uncertainty, probability, unsatisfactory-performance rate, mean (or average) value, average time between unsatisfactory-performances, and median value are commonly used.
 Other terms such as dispersion (variability), variance, standard deviation, coefficient of variation and percentiles are also used.
 The objective herein is to provide definitions and background information on these terms.
 These definitions are partly taken from Ayyub and McCuen (1997).